thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 * implement index scoring
 * recheck that docstrings are up to date

-* turn into anki as an addon
+* turn into an anki addon

 * look into sentence mining methods from sbert, that might contain useful ideas
 * take a look at topic modelling techniques that might be cleaner to invoke than the current ctf-idf implementation